Tornike Shengelia: Virtus Bologna (2022–2025)

 On 7 March 2022, Shengelia signed a deal with the Italian club Virtus Bologna until the end of the season.
 Moreover, after having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milano.

 On 13 September, Shengelia signed a two-year deal with Virtus until June 2024.
 On 29 September 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
 However, Shengelia did not play due to a shoulder injury occurred before the 2022 EuroBasket.
 However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
 Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
 In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

 On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
 Shengelia was appointed MVP of the tournament.
 Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
 Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

-In the 2024-25 EuroLeague season, he scored a career-high 35 points against Fenerbahçe Beko, marking the highest-scoring game of his EuroLeague career.
+In the 2024-25 EuroLeague season, he scored a career-high 35 points against Fenerbahçe, marking the highest-scoring game of his EuroLeague career.

 The 2024–25 LBA season was Shengelia's most successful with Virtus, winning the Italian championship.
 Beating Pallacanestro Brescia in the finals, Shengelia was named LBA Finals MVP.
 Additionally, he was selected to the season's All-Lega Serie A Team.

-FC Barcelona (2025–present)
+FC Barcelona (2025–2026)

 On July 21, 2025, Shengelia signed a three season contract with FC Barcelona of the Liga ACB and EuroLeague.
+On October 31, 2025, he won his ninth EuroLeague MVP of the Round award after recoding a PIR of 42 during an away win against Partizan Belgrade.
+On August 6, 2026, Barcelona announced Shengelia had paid his contract's release clause, thus parting ways with the Catalans.